gnachman/iterm2-website/source/_includes/documentation-preferences.md

 When a session will close, you can choose when to be prompted with a modal alert.

 #### Automatically log session input to files in:
 If enabled, every session's output will be logged to a file in the specified directory.
 File names are formatted as Date_Time.ProfileName.TerminalID.ProcessId.RandomNumber.log.
-You can customize the filename in **Preferences > Advanced > Format for automatic session log filenames**.
+You can customize the filename in **Settings > Advanced > Format for automatic session log filenames**.

 #### When idle, send ASCII code X every Y seconds.
 If selected, the specified ASCII code "X" (a number from 0 to 255) will be transmitted every Y seconds while nothing is happening.
 Don't use this unless you know what you're doing as it can have unexpected consequences.
 Seriously, it's probably not what you want.